ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

 The architectural design of the Module Manager is built around the idea of a pipeline.

-Each command triggers the processing of a pipeline.
+Each _command_ triggers the processing of a _pipeline_.

-A pipeline consists of a series of steps or _stages_.
+A Pipeline consists of a series of steps or _stages_.

 The stage is the smallest unit of logic in the Module Manager.